Craig Lee - 2021

-Craig has exhibited with the Royal Society of Oil Painters Annual Exhibition at the prestigious Mall Galleries London in both 2018 2017 along with "The Artist" at Patchings in 2018 and 2017.
+Craig has exhibited with the Royal Society of Oil Painters Annual Exhibition at the prestigious Mall Galleries in 2020, 2019, 2018 and 2017 also the 2020 and 2019 RSMA.
+Craig is also a regular Exhibitor for "The Artist" exhibition at Patchings in 2017, 2018, and was awarded the Pro Arte award in 2019, British Contemporary award 2020.

 From a child Craig always had a pencil in his hand, along with a passion for drawing.
 He would wander around the house restless until he found something of interest.
 In his own words “I believe that at this point in my life HE MAN! was a particular favourite character of mine so I would often draw him, and I remember that I would ask my father for his help.
 I was always amazed at how well he could draw, this without doubt helped to spur me on to improve my own drawing abilities.”